-- 2.1 The Housing Asset Management Plan highlights Runnymede Borough Council's aspirations for the management of its housing assets over the next four years. - Good quality homes - New council owned homes - Environmental sustainability - Properties that are safe and where risks are managed - Investment into our retirement living accommodation - A wider review of our assets - 2.2 The plan will be reviewed on an annual basis to ensure the aspirations continue to reflect those of the Council and to enable delivery to be closely monitored.
+- 2.1 The Housing Asset Management Plan highlights Runnymede Borough Council's aspirations for the management of its housing assets over the next 3 years.

+- Good quality homes

+- New council owned homes

+- Environmental sustainability

+- Properties that are safe and where risks are managed

+- Investment into our retirement living accommodation

+- A wider review of our assets

+The plan will be reviewed on an annual basis to ensure the aspirations continue to reflect those of the Council and to enable delivery to be closely monitored.

-3. 2022 Annual Review
+3. 2023 Annual Review

-3.1 The following actions have been completed since the plan was presented to Runnymede Borough Council's Housing Committee in March 2021 (Appendix A).
+3.1 The following actions have been completed since the plan was presented to Runnymede Borough Council's Housing Committee in March 2021:

-Action Timescale for completion Update We will work with Members and tenants to develop a Runnymede standard.
-November 2021 Complete A Runnymede Investment Standard was presented to and agreed by the Housing Committee in January 2022 In 2021/22 we plan to implement a new asset management software system to enhance the quality of information we are able to provide in relation to the condition of our assets and to model scenarios around energy performance.
+Timescale for completion Update

+We will work with members and tenants to develop a Runnymede standard.
+2021 A Runnymede Investment Standard was presented to and agreed by the Housing

+Complete Committee in January 2022

+In 2021/22 we plan to implement a new asset management software system to enhance the quality of information we are able to provide in relation to the condition of our assets and to model scenarios around energy performance.
 September 2022 Complete A new Asset Management System went live on 11 July 2022.
-An Energy Assessor Module was implemented in August 2022 We will continue to undertake an annual rolling programme of 10% stock condition appraisal of our stock - to validate existing data and to ensure any alterations to our properties are captured.
-15% completed in 2021/22 In August 2022 we will establish the costs associated with achieving a C rating as a minimum for all our housing stock.
-August 2022 Complete - see Social Housing Decarbonisation Fund bid report to Housing Committee in September 2022 currently the strategy is out for public consultation and will be brought back to the November Housing Committee for approval ---
+An Energy Assessor Module was implemented in August 2022 We will continue to undertake an annual rolling programme of 10% stock condition appraisal of our stock - to validate existing data and to ensure any alterations to our properties are captured. in 2021/22 In August 2022 we will establish the costs associated with achieving a C rating as a minimum for all our housing stock.
+August 2022 Complete Complete - see Social Housing Decarbonisation Fund bid report to Housing Committee in September 2022 A garage strategy will be delivered to support the Asset Management Plan in 2021/22.
+November 2022 Complete A garage strategy was presented to the June 2022 Housing Committee - the full strategy was approved by the November 2022 Housing Committee We plan to come forward as soon as possible with proposals as to how we intend to meet the future heating needs of Floral House and Beomonds.
+September 2022 Complete See Housing Committee report to March and June 2023 committee Identify the location of estate paths and the costs associated with maintaining them October 2022 Complete See September Housing Committee report on estate paths

-3.2 Seven actions either remain outstanding or have been added into the plan
+3.2 Six actions either remain outstanding or have been added into the plan: